 For this bubble foam bath activity, I made 3 batches of bubble foam (pink, turquoise, and purple).
 You can make more or less but each batch followed this same recipe:

-Combine together (add food coloring if you like) and whip together with a hand mixer (or stand mixer or blender) until stiff peaks form.
+- Whip together with a hand mixer (or stand mixer or blender) until stiff peaks form

 You’re making a bubble meringue (wink).
 Repeat for additional colors and head to the bath tub.

 Our rules were: NO STANDING.
 Sitting only.